What can I do if my fish are sick or dying?

 Take care to build up fish stocks gradually in a new pond, and check that your pond is suited to the fish varieties chosen (e.g. koi will require larger ponds which should ideally be filtered to a high standard; Sturgeon and Sterlet have specialist requirements and are not suited to smaller ponds).
 Always avoid overstocking.

 What to do next

 Testing the water quality, and closely examining fish can often pinpoint the cause of any problem.
 If skin parasite problems and minor bacterial infections are caught early enough, they can usually be treated very successfully.
 More severe bacterial infections such as ulcers can prove difficult to control.

-In our local area we can visit and carry out the necessary tests and microscopic examinations as required.
+In our local area we can visit and carry out the necessary water tests and microscopic examinations as required.
 Contact Us to discuss any issues you are concerned about or to arrange an on-site consultation.